juniorkrvl/skip-the-fishes/README.md

 # Infrastructure

-This project contains a mini full stack food delivery website focused on the premises above.
-The architecture blueprint that I tought was:
+This project contains a mini fullstack food delivery website focused on the specifications above.
+The architecture blueprint that I thought:

 ![AWS Infrastructure](doc/infra.png)